fandm-college/rcs.github.io/README.md

 ## Acknowledging Research Computing

-Use of Franklin and Marshall Research Computing resources must be acknowledged in any and all publications.
+We are asking that use of Franklin and Marshall Research Computing resources be acknowledged in any publications(papers, grant proposals, posters, etc.).

  - For research using the cluster:
    - "This work utilized the research cluster at Franklin and Marshall College which was funded through NSF grant 1925192."